 The culture of your community is critical.
-Your marketing strategy and plan be believed in by your community.
-It should be rolled out slowly so you can build momentum and energy.
+Your marketing strategy and plan should be believed in by your community.
+It should be rolled out slowly.
+It’s important to build momentum and energy.

 Again, don’t just set it and forget it.

-Your strategic marketing plan must be done right the first time but the follow-up communication and reinforcement is just a critical as the launch.
+Create your strategic marketing plan right the first time.
+The follow-up communication and reinforcement is just a critical as the launch.

 It takes more energy to rebuild after it deflates than it does to get everybody on board in the first place.
 Don’t risk losing your reputation because your community doesn’t buy into your strategy.
 Get them to buy in.

 One of the best ways to get buy-in from your employees is to train them.
 Train people on your brand’s story, your elevator pitch, and your value proposition.

 Get everybody onboard by socializing your strategy, plan, and ideas.
 Build advocates across your company in various departments such as finance and sales.